opaugam/rsm/README.md

  * Fast [**Raft**](https://raft.github.io/) protocol 100% implemented as an automaton.

-Please note this is still a *work in progress*.
+Please note this is still a *work in progress* I am working on regularly.
 It is a great educational resource for whoever wants to learn how things like locks or finite state-machine work.
 It is not yet published on https://crates.io/ but will be soon.

 ### Support